theupdateframework/specification/tuf-spec.md

 ## **5. Detailed Workflows**

-* **5.1.
-The client application**
+    **The client application**

-    0. **Load the trusted root metadata file.** We assume that a good, trusted copy of this file was shipped with the package manager / software updater using an out-of-band process.
+    0. **Load the trusted root metadata file.** We assume that a good, trusted copy of this file was shipped with the package manager or software updater using an out-of-band process.

-    0.1.
 Note that the expiration of the trusted root metadata file does not matter, because we will attempt to update it in the next step.

     1. **Update the root metadata file.** Since it may now be signed using entirely different keys, the client must somehow be able to establish a